maidsafe/rfcs/text/0046-new-auth-flow/details.md

  - On successful registration the user `RootContainer` and `AccessContainer`  must be created at random locations
  - A symmetric key must be generated for encrypting those containers
- - The dataId of each, together with the must be stored in the Account on the network.
+ - The DataIdentifier of each, together with the must be stored in the Account on the network.
  - The root container will start out with this default set of keys, for each a random location must be chosen and a set of encryption keys generated:

 ```